Skip to Main Content

 Case Background:

-A class action lawsuit has been filed on behalf of those who purchased or acquired Nike, Inc. (“Nike”) (NYSE: NKE) common stock between March 19, 2021 and March 21, 2024, both dates inclusive (the “Class Period”).
+Class action lawsuits have been filed on behalf of those who purchased or acquired NIKE, Inc. (“NIKE”) (NYSE: NKE) Class B common stock between March 19, 2021 and June 27, 2024, both dates inclusive (the “Class Period”).

 NIKE is an Oregon corporation with its principal executive offices in Beaverton, Oregon.
 NIKE is a global athletic footwear and apparel company which designs, markets, and sells products for its NIKE, Jordan, and Converse brands.
 NIKE branded products are sold through the Company’s retail stores, NIKE Brand Digital platforms (“NIKE Digital”), wholesale partners, distributors, and licensees.
 NIKE Digital includes Nike.com and the Company’s digital application, Nike+.